Rooms are furnished with:

 Your rooms are cleaned on a regular weekly routine and all public areas are cleaned daily.

-We expect you to keep your room tidy, with the bed made, clothes in drawers and wardrobes and some ventilation via windows from time to time!
+We expect you to keep your room tidy with some ventilation via windows from time to time!

 Personalise your room

 Residents often like to personalise their room.
 Within common sense limits, we encourage and support room personalisation efforts.

 However, we ask that all residents observe fire and life safety standards for the safety of themselves and of other residents and guests.
 Please keep in mind that you should leave your room in the same condition it was in when you arrived.